shreyaspj20/Music-recommendation-system/README.md

-#Music-recommendation-system based on the present Emotion.
+# Music-recommendation-system based on the present Emotion.

-Contributors-
+## Contributors-

 1.Shreyas.P.J , github: shreyaspj20

 2.Utsav Pati ,github: Utsavpati

-#ABSTRACT
+# ABSTRACT:

 Song recommendations have existed for a long time, but in majority of the scenarios the recommendation is determined after learning the user preferences over a period of time, like looking at his past song preferences, time he listens to the music etc. In this paper we propose a new approach to song recommendation, where in the mood of a person is determined from his picture and based on the mood predicted song recommendations are made that best suit the mood predicted.

-#DESCRIPTION
+# DESCRIPTION:

 We first process the image of the user taken as an input with the help of a python library for Computer Vision called 'OpenCV'.
 This captured image is then made available for the CNN in combination with DNN to make a prediction whether the current mood of the user is 'Happy' or 'Sad'.